andrewjmcgehee/Kattis/README.md

 NOTE: Python 3 is required and "python3" must be linked.

-1. Move the katti.py file into your local binaries with:
+1. Move the katti.py file into your local opt directory with:
 ```
-$ mv katti.py /usr/local/bin
+$ mv katti.py /usr/local/opt
 ```
 2. Login to Kattis and download or copy and paste your personal .kattisrc file from:
 ```